My debut novel “The Butterfly Tree” is available at Amazon (click here), other online retailers, and orderable at all bookshops.

 Wine tasting, pub crawling, beach walking.

-Spending an afternoon wading in the tide pools, collecting seashells, building a sandcastle.
+Spending an afternoon wading in the tide pools, collecting seashells and sea glass, building a sandcastle.

 Visiting one of the Channel Islands.

-Watching – really watching – a Pacific sunset more beautiful than anything on display in the Louvre.
+Watching – really watching – a Pacific sunset more beautiful than anything in the Louvre.

-Going fishing, even if you bring home nothing more than a sunburn and a smile and a tall tale about the one that got away.
+Going fishing, even if you bring home nothing more than a sunburn, a smile, and a tall tale about the one that got away.

 Daydreaming while gazing off the Ventura Pier.